Unmanaged PoE Switch

 Sep 10, 2021

 The best Power over Ethernet (PoE) solution for VoIP phones depends on the size of your deployment, network infrastructure, and specific requirements such as scalability, power needs, and management capabilities.
 Below are the recommended solutions and factors to consider for choosing the ideal PoE setup for VoIP phones.
 Key Factors to Consider: 1.Number of Devices: The number of VoIP phones you need to support will influence whether you choose a small PoE injector or a fully managed PoE switch.
 2.Power Requirements: VoIP phones typically require minimal power, but you’ll want to ensure your PoE solution provides enough wattage per port to support any additional features, like integrated video conferencing or color displays.
 3.Network Management: Managed PoE switches offer enhanced network monitoring, control, and security features, which are important for enterprise environments with complex networks.
 4.Scalability: Ensure the PoE solution can scale with your future network needs as you add more phones or devices.
 PoE Solutions for VoIP Phones: 1.
 PoE Switches (Managed or Unmanaged) PoE switches are the most common and versatile solution for VoIP phones.
 They provide both power and data connectivity through Ethernet cables, streamlining installation and reducing costs.
 Managed PoE Switch: This is the ideal solution for larger deployments or enterprises where network monitoring, power allocation, and traffic prioritization are important.
 Managed switches allow you to monitor network traffic, set up VLANs for security, and remotely manage power distribution to VoIP phones.
 Benefits: --- Centralized control of all VoIP devices. --- Ability to configure QoS (Quality of Service) for VoIP traffic, ensuring call quality. --- Remote management and monitoring of network performance. --- Future scalability with easy addition of more devices.
 Examples: Cisco Catalyst 2960 Series, Ubiquiti UniFi Switches, Netgear ProSAFE Series,Benchu Group SP7500 Series.
 Unmanaged PoE Switch: For small or simple networks, an unmanaged PoE switch can provide power to VoIP phones without the need for advanced configuration.
 These switches are plug-and-play, requiring no setup.
 Benefits: --- Cost-effective for small offices or simple VoIP deployments. --- Easy to use, with no configuration required.
 Examples: Netgear GS305P, D-Link DES-1005P,Benchu Group SP5200-4PFE2FE.
 2. PoE Injectors PoE injectors are standalone devices that inject power into Ethernet cables for individual VoIP phones.
-They are ideal when you only need to power a few VoIP phones and don’t want to invest in a full PoE switch.
+They are ideal when you only need to power a few VoIP phones and don’t want to invest in a full PoE Ethernet Switches.
 Benefits: --- Great for small deployments where only a few VoIP phones need power. --- No need to replace your existing non-PoE switch. --- Simple and cost-effective for small businesses or home offices.
 Examples: Ubiquiti Networks POE-24-12W, Benchu Group PSE102-GE, TRENDnet TPE-115GI.
 3. PoE Midspans PoE midspans are devices that sit between your non-PoE switch and your VoIP phones.
 They add PoE functionality to a standard Ethernet network without the need to replace the existing switch.
 Benefits: --- Allows you to upgrade to PoE without replacing existing switches. --- Ideal for businesses that already have a robust network infrastructure.
 Examples: Phihong POE29U-1AT, Microsemi PD-9001GR , Benchu Group PSE102.
 Additional Considerations: 1.
 PoE Standards --- PoE (IEEE 802.3af): Delivers up to 15.4W per port, which is more than sufficient for most VoIP phones.
 This is the most common standard used for powering VoIP phones. --- PoE+ (IEEE 802.3at): Delivers up to 30W per port, useful if your VoIP phones have advanced features like video displays or are combined with other devices like cameras or wireless access points. --- Ensure that your switch or injector supports the PoE standard that matches your VoIP phones' power requirements.
 2. QoS (Quality of Service) --- For VoIP phones, ensuring call quality is critical.
 Managed PoE switches allow you to configure QoS settings to prioritize voice traffic over other data traffic, ensuring clear, uninterrupted calls even in busy networks.
 3. Network Security --- Managed PoE switches allow you to configure VLANs (Virtual Local Area Networks) to isolate VoIP traffic from the rest of your network.
 This adds an extra layer of security and ensures that voice traffic is not disrupted by other network activities.
 Recommended Solutions Based on Deployment Size: 1.Small Deployment (1-5 VoIP Phones): Solution: Use PoE injectors or a small unmanaged PoE switch.
 Recommended Models: --- Unmanaged PoE Switch: Netgear GS305P or Benchu Group SP5200-4PFE2FE.
 2.Medium Deployment (5-24 VoIP Phones): Solution: Use an unmanaged or managed PoE switch depending on the need for network control and scalability.
 Recommended Models: --- Managed PoE Switch: Ubiquiti UniFi Switch 24 PoE, Benchu Group SP7500-24PGE4GC, Cisco SG350-28P. --- Unmanaged PoE Switch: Netgear GS110TP or Benchu Group SP5220-24PGE4GC.
 3.Large Deployment (25+ VoIP Phones): Solution: A managed PoE switch with advanced features like VLAN support, QoS, and remote management for large office environments.
 Recommended Models: Cisco Catalyst 2960 Series,Benchu Group SP7500-48PGE4TF, HP ProCurve 2920, or Aruba 2930F.
 Conclusion: For small deployments, a PoE injector or a basic unmanaged PoE switch is sufficient.
 For larger or growing VoIP deployments, a managed PoE switch offers scalability, control, and advanced features like traffic prioritization and monitoring.
 Choosing a solution with the right power standard (PoE or PoE+) and management capabilities will ensure your VoIP phones function reliably while keeping costs manageable.

 Read More